harshavardan1403/esp32-attendanceSystem/README.md

 - ESP32WiFi Library
   - Core library for ESP32 Wi-Fi functionality.
   - Included with the ESP32 board support package in the Arduino IDE.
+  - To add ESP32 Board support package, follow the following steps.
+       1. Open Arduino IDE and Go to Tools.
+       2. Click on **Manage Libraries**
+       3. In the **Library manager** window, *search esp32*
+       4. Install the library released by Espresso

 - SD Library
   - Library for reading and writing to SD cards.